 Invasive, non-native plants spread quickly and can often out-compete native species.
 Areas with abundant non-native plants often have low species diversity and contribute little to the local ecosystem.
 A variety of invasive plant species threaten the native species found in our parks, and are managed as time and resources allow.
 The Ohio Invasive Plants Council, www.oipc.info, is a resource for information related to invasive plants in Ohio.

 Species and habitat inventory is an ongoing process, intended to document the species living within our parks and guide management of our natural areas.
-Several BioBlitzes have been conducted in our parks to survey plant and animal species.
+Several of these events have been conducted in our parks to survey plant and animal species.
 BioBlitz events are intended to serve a quick surveys of many species in an area, usually done by several individuals over a 24-hour period.

-Click below for the results of two BioBlitz events, recently held within the park district.
+Click below for the results of our BioBlitz events.

 Interested in Volunteering?

 We rely on volunteers to help plant trees, monitor nest boxes, collect prairie seed, survey plant and animal species, remove invasive plants, photograph parks, and more.
-Click here for volunteer info
+Click to visit the volunteer info page